ingenii-solutions/azure-data-factory-generator/README.md

 For details on using the package please refer to the [Azure Data Factory Usage documentation](docs/user/Usage.md).

+## Example CI/CD

+For deploying into a Data Factory that is not integrated with a repository, also known as 'live' mode, we have included some example CI/CD pipelines in the `CICD` folder.
+These are in the format to be read by Azure Pipelines.
+Feel free to use these yourself or for inspiration in creating your own pipelines.

 ## Version History

 * `0.1.4`: Add object annotations to track what is managed by this package